> Tim Hart & Maddy Prior > Songs > Bay of Biscay

 This is my arrangement of a night visiting song from Northern England.
 It was originally called My Willie-O, a title I have changed to avoid embarrassing misunderstandings.

-John Kirkpatrick sang this ballad as Willie the Waterboy in 1986 on Brass Monkey’s LP See How it Runs, which was reissued on the CD The Complete Brass Monkey.
+John Kirkpatrick sang this ballad as Willie the Waterboy in 1986 on Brass Monkey’s LP See How it Runs, which was reissued in 1993 as part of their CD The Complete Brass Monkey.
 The original album’s sleeve notes commented:

 Sung by Mrs Whiting, of Newport, Monmouthshire, to George Butterworth in April 1908.
 Selected by Michael Dawney for inclusion in The Ploughboy’s Glory, published by the EFDSS in 1977.
 ‘Waterboy’ and ‘Waterman’ are names for fairy spirits in Germany.